9. Configuring a Team Environment¶

-PostgreSQL server running on the same host as the Cyber Triage® Server
+We recommend that you start your production environment with PostgreSQL on the same host as the Cyber Triage Server.

 When choosing between running PostgreSQL on its own server versus running alongside Cyber Triage®, you can measure the PostgreSQL performance using pgbench.
 We have found this is much more reliable than focusing on hardware specs.
 We recommend that your PostgreSQL installation is able to get at least 4250 transactions per second (TPS).

 You can start by installing PostgreSQL on the same server as Cyber Triage® (as outlined below).
 You can then use the following commands to measure the TPS.
 If they are too slow, then you can consider setting up a dedicated server.

 - Setup the test by running the following.
 It will prompt you for the superuser password you entered during the installation.

 C:\Program Files\PostgreSQL\13\bin\pgbench -U postgres -i -s 50 postgres

 C:\Program Files\PostgreSQL\13\bin\pgbench -U postgres -c 5 -j 2 -t 1000 postgres